Caleb0523/roobet-crypto-casino-sports-betting/README.md

 ---

-# Roobet | Best Crypto Casino & Online Sports Betting
+# HOPIUMBET | Best Crypto Casino & Online Sports Betting

 ## Project Overview
-Roobet is an online platform offering a variety of gaming experiences, including casino games and sports betting.
+HOPIUMBET is an online platform offering a variety of gaming experiences, including casino games and sports betting.
 It allows users to play legendary games and win big using cryptocurrency.
 The site features a sleek design, user-friendly interface, and provides engagement through various promotions and a VIP club.

 ## Installation
 To run this project locally, you need to clone the repository and open the `index.html` file in a web browser.
 If you don't have a web server installed, you'll be able to view the site directly by opening the HTML file from your file system.